James Madison and slavery

-Throughout his life, James Madison's views on slavery and his ownership of enslaved people were complex.
-James Madison grew up on a plantation on which enslaved people worked.
+Throughout his life, James Madison's views on slavery and his ownership of slaves were complex.
+Madison, who was a Founding Father of the United States and the 4th president, grew up on a plantation that made use of slave labor.
 He viewed slavery as a necessary part of the Southern economy, though he was troubled by the instability of a society that depended on a large slave population.
+Madison did not free his slaves during his lifetime or in his will.